DataDog/sirun/README.md

   `variants` property exists in the config JSON/YAML, and this variable is not set, then _all_ variants will be run, one-by-one, each having its own line of output JSON.
+* **`SIRUN_STATSD_PORT`**: The UDP port on localhost to use for Statsd communication between tested processes and sirun.
+By default a random port will be assigned.
+You should read this variable from tested programs to determine which port to send data to.

 ### Example